The Challenge: Many of us want to live sheltered lives, but by avoiding risks, we miss out on the greatest joys.

 So, what can we do to avoid falling into this trap of modern life?

 Being fearless means getting in there and getting dirty.
 By taking off our shoes and tickling our toes with the grass.
 By exercising in the great outdoors instead of in a gym.
-(Recent studies show that this is better for us, too: more mood boosting, motivating, and stress reducing).
-By taking forcing ourselves out of our comfort zones while on vacation—into the city, interacting with locals.
+(Recent studies show that this is better for us, too: more mood-boosting, motivating, and stress-reducing).
+By forcing ourselves out of our comfort zones while on vacation—into the city, interacting with locals.

 But it’s just as important to avoid the Shoe-Fork mentality from a metaphorical perspective.